Start date: April 2026 or later

 The position includes a teaching load of up to four hours per week in the BSc Computational Linguistics (in German) and/or the MSc Language Science and Technology (in English).
 Both programs attract excellent and highly motivated students; it is not unusual for our students to publish papers at peer-reviewed conferences before graduation.
 The MSc students in particular are a very international crowd, with two thirds joining us from abroad.
 You will typically teach two seminars per semester on topics of your choice, which will allow you to motivate students to do BSc and MSc theses under your supervision.

 This is a position on the German TV-L E13 scale (100%).
 The starting salary of a 100% TV-L E13 position is approximately 57,000 Euros per year and increases with experience.
 The initial appointment will be for two years; the position can be extended up to the limits of the German law for academic contracts (WissZeitVG).
-The position is available right now; we could negotiate a start date that works for you.
+The position is available right now; we can negotiate a start date that works for you.

 Requirements